 More than 45% of water use in the average American home occurs in the bathroom, with nearly 27% being used by toilets.
 Fortunately, your household can significantly curb its toilet water usage by regularly checking for and fixing leaks, retrofitting older toilets, or installing a new toilet.
+Is your toilet ready for its holiday workout?

 High Efficiency Toilets (HETs)